MoimHossain/azure-devops-security/README.md

 # Instructions

-The repository containes two projects (once is a Library - produced a DLL and another is the console executable application) and the console executable is named as ```azdoctl.exe```.
+The repository contains two projects (once is a Library - produced a DLL and another is the console executable application) and the console executable is named as ```azdoctl.exe```.

 The idea is to create a manifest file (yaml format) and apply the changes via the ```azdoctl.exe```: